She told me to stay away from you. You know what could happen to him. And I nodded resignedly. Yes.

 I nodded.
-We both knew what she really meant.
+We both knew what she meant.

 In the fifth week of our contentment, it happened.

-You began to relapse.
-Your skin twitched uncontrollably.
-I saw your face, stone cold, eyes stretched wide in horror, as you writhed and trembled on the floor of your flat.
+Your body twitched uncontrollably.
+I saw your face, stone cold, eyes wide in horror, as you writhed on the floor of your flat.

 You had your first seizure.

-Our first real conversation, after we made love, breathless and lingering on the balcony, is crystallized in my memory.
+Our first real conversation, after we kissed, breathless on your balcony, is crystallized in my memory.